 When should you see a doctor?

 Anyone who notices new symptoms or symptoms that worsen after drinking coffee should consult a doctor or allergist.
-They can assist by administering tests and looking for other factors that may be influencing the situation.
+They can assist by administering tests and looking for other factors influencing the situation.

-Doctors may recommend an elimination diet or that a person keep a food journal in which they record everything they eat and drink as well as how they feel.
+Doctors may recommend an elimination diet or that a person keep a food journal in which they record everything they eat and drink and how they feel.
 This can assist in identifying any reactions that would otherwise go unnoticed.

-Many people who have negative reactions to coffee can work with a doctor or allergist to alleviate symptoms and avoid allergic or intolerance reactions to coffee.
+Many people with negative reactions to coffee can work with a doctor or allergist to alleviate symptoms and avoid allergic or intolerance reactions to coffee.